lelou6666/nimbus-docs/phantom/buildingadecisionengine.rst

 Next, we set how many VMs we would like to be started when we start our domain.
 We will start with 0, but this can be whatever you like.

-Next, we marshall the Phantom parameters into tags, which we will feed into the AutoScalingGroup constrctor.
+Next, we marshal the Phantom parameters into tags, which we will feed into the AutoScalingGroup constructor.

 Next, we remove any existing domains with the same name as ours (perhaps from an earlier run of the decision engine.